 - Ability to define goals and targets within a time frame

-- Ability to translate and express a company’s vision and mission statement
+- Ability to translate and express a company’s values, mission and vision

-- Ability to realize possibilities & outcomes of failure and success
+- Ability to realize the possibilities & outcomes of failure and success

-- Understanding boundaries and how to approach challenges
+- Understanding of boundaries and how to approach challenges

 - Ability to make compelling cases to satisfy buyer requirements

-- Willing to be a team partner and help the business grow as a whole
+- Willing to be a team player and help the business advance and excel

-- Willing serve the business, so the business can serve the customer
+- Willing to serve the business, so the business can serve the customer

 What I enjoy doing –